bblacey/ezlo-hub-kit/ReadMe.md

 });
 ```
 #### Hub Property objects are opaque
 The hub properties are intentionally the same opaque objects that the [Ezlo JSON-RPC API](https://api.ezlo.com) returns in the result object because this design choice ensures Ezlo-Hub-Kit resilence to changes that Ezlo will introduce until their API stabilizes.
-Once the Ezlo JSON RPC API stabilizes, a future `ezlo-api-kit` revision may wrap the typeless opaque API types in well-typed object.
+Once the Ezlo JSON RPC API stabilizes, a future `ezlo-api-kit` revision may wrap the typeless opaque API types in well-typed objects.

 #### Consistent Hub Property accessor pattern
 Ezlo-Hub-Kit uses a plurality/signularity pattern for property accessors whenever it is semantically sensible.
 Scenes, rooms, devices, modes, and items provide two methods.
 The plural form returns all the scenes, rooms, etc. whereas the singular form accepts a tag argument that filters the results (currently limted to exact name match).
-This enables applications to locate hub properties by tag and then perform an action with the property `._id` required to perform the action.
+This enables applications to locate hub properties by tag and then perform an action with the property `._id` that is required to perform an action.

 ```js
 // Retrieve all scenes on the hub